cn0047/stash/ed/t/programming/README.md

 print y     # statement - does something.
 ````

-Good comment must explain: `what? why? how?`
+Good comment must explain: `what? why? how?`.

 #### Process and Thread